Key takeaways

 Before we explain how cost basis works, let’s break down the basics of crypto taxation.

-In the United States, cryptocurrency is considered a form of property subject to capital gains and income tax.
+In the United States, cryptocurrency is subject to capital gains and income tax.

-Like other forms of property, investors must incur capital gains or capital losses when they dispose of their cryptocurrency.
+Investors must recognize capital gains or capital losses when they dispose of their cryptocurrency.
 Some examples of disposal events include:

 What is cost basis?